X1 Control Panel Expert Mode Overview

 By default there is a fail-safe enabled in the Zs firmware which prevents keys from being left held down if the Z is not currently processing any user input.
 So a press output will automatically release if the Z is not tilted, no buttons are physically held down, and no macros are running.

-This means that if you accidentally forget to add a release for one of your press outputs, the key wont be stuck down permanently, which is generally a good thing.
-However it is a problem if you actually want a key to be left held down after you release a button.
+This means that if you accidentally forget to add a release for one of your press outputs, the key won't be stuck down permanently, which is generally a good thing.
+However, it is a problem if you actually want a key to be left held down after you release a button.

-For example, the mapping below which starts holding down 'W' when you first press the Left Fingertip button, then releases it when you press it again will not work correctly with the Auto-Release fail-safe enabled.
+For example, the mapping below which starts holding down 'A' when you first press the Left Fingertip button, then releases it when you press it again will not work correctly with the Auto-Release fail-safe enabled.

 So if you want to make use of these kinds of functions in any of your profiles.
 Just disable the "Auto-Release Inputs" setting.